 #2 – Expert Shield Screen Protector

-Next I purchase an LCD screen protector from Expert Shield.
-There are many brands out there for this kind of thing, but I like to keep it simple and stick with one I know works well and offers good customer service if you have any issues.
+Next, I purchase an LCD screen protector from Expert Shield.
+There are many brands out there for this kind of thing, but I like to keep it simple and stick with the one I know works well and offers good customer service if you have any issues.
 That is Expert Shield.
 You can find the A9 II screen protector on Amazon, but they make protectors for basically any camera you can think of.

 #3 – Shutter Remote

-I purchased the Sony RMT P1BT Remote for my A9 II, you should check the information for your specific camera to find the remote that is compatible for you.
+I purchased the Sony RMT P1BT Remote for my A9 II, you should check the information for your specific camera to find the remote that is compatible with you.
 Note that this particular Sony remote is only compatible with their cameras from the last couple of years, so even if you have an older Sony camera you should check the documentation to make sure it will work.